gollumeo/DOM-navigation-events/README.md

-# DOM-navigation-events
+# DOM: Navigations & Events

-Learning navigations &amp; events with DOMs
+Title says it alll: we'll be learning navigations &amp; events with DOMs in today's exercices!